Gomel: Russian Empire

+By 1913, Gomel had become a major industrial city with 104,500 inhabitants.
+Nearly 44% of its industrial output was metalworking, with large workshops servicing the rolling stock of the Libau–Romny Railway and the Polesia railway.
+Other significant industries were woodworking, match manufacturing, breweries, and churning.

+Civil war and early Soviet era

-Preceding the treaty of Brest-Litovsk, on 1 March 1918 the city was occupied (the Executive Committee of the Gomel Council of Workers' Deputies had left already on 21 February) by German forces.
-In March 1918 the city became part of Chernihiv Governorate of the Ukrainian State.
+Preceding the treaty of Brest-Litovsk, on 1 March 1918, the city was occupied (the Executive Committee of the Gomel Council of Workers' Deputies had left already on 21 February) by German forces.
+In March 1918, the city became part of Chernihiv Governorate of the Ukrainian State.
 After the overthrow of the Ukrainian State Gomel was administered by the Ukrainian People's Republic for 25 days.

-Soviet period

 On 14 January 1919, Gomel was occupied by the Red Army.
+In March 1919, the largest uprising against the Bolsheviks occurred in Gomel, known as the short-lived Strekopytov Revolt.
+Rebels seized strategic facilities and executed members of the Soviet leadership in the city.
+The uprising was crushed by Red Army units dispatched to Gomel.

-In 1919, Gomel became the centre of the Gomel Governorate in the Russian Soviet Federative Socialist Republic.
-After the end of the hostilities, restoration of industry and transport began.
-In the 1920s, a number of large businesses had been created: shipyards, a factory named "Polespechat", a shoe factory named "Trud", a bakery, and the first phase of a municipal power plant.
-In 1926 the city was passed to the Byelorussian SSR.
+In 1919, Gomel became the centre of Gomel Governorate in the Russian Soviet Federative Socialist Republic.
+After the end of hostilities, the restoration of industry and transportation began.
+In the 1920s, a number of large businesses were created: shipyards, a factory named "Polespechat", a shoe factory named "Trud", a bakery, and the first phase of a municipal power plant.
+In 1926, the city was passed to the Byelorussian SSR.